 Met a fellow traveler, Canadian.
 Here he is looking mighty pleased with the shot of the harleys we spotted.
 This area is the start of Jonker Walk, an overcrowded night market filled with cheap tee shirts and local delicacies, a favorite for most people going to Melaka for the weekend.
 The long queue behind is a queue for chicken rice ball, a local dish unique to Melaka.

+The Baboon House is on Heeren Street just behind Jonker Street.
+It does not look like much from the front but the long passageway leads to an ever evolving art gallery, a cafe where you can sit and sketch all day long, and a beautiful garden in the back passages.
+There is also a golden retriever and a house cat I loved disturbing.
 Having more than a week in Melaka with no firm agenda, and on a limited budget as well, I asked the resident artist, Roger, if I could paint something.
 He generously lent me his oil paints as well as this old, lovely piece of wood.
 (Spot my hat which picks up men lying innocuously at the back).
 And I often painted at the Baboon House, my memories of my recent trips and did a portrait study of someone in my heart.
 The later canvas was sponsored by a Penang Uncle who is retired and painted for leisure, I was touched by his generosity.
 And on my last few days I met this artist, Titi Kwok.
 I had admired his black and white and red paintings of cats in my guesthouse, not knowing who he was.
 I chanced upon his shop and he also, generously sold me two small square canvases at cost.
 I am humbled by these artists.
 I know they don't earn much.Yet, they are really passionate about their art and keep going on every day, working at it.

 On a weekend, some friends with travelers came over.
 Had a fun day of walking around and showing them the places, then went to eat 'satay celup'.
 This is a fun version of the western fondue, there is a pot in the middle of the table with spicy peanut gravy.
 Some people will find it too spicy!
 We can choose different meat or veggie sticks and soak them in the hot gravy, it's wonderfully tasty and a supper snack or light dinner.
 Long queues are often found at the one in town, 'Capitol Satay', but we went to Ong Kim Wee Road where there are several shops, still crowded, but not with horrific queues.